ehsanmanafi/SpringAI-Ollama-LLM-Rag-Vector/README.md

 Ollama: is an open-source project that serves as a powerful and user-friendly platform for running LLMs on your local machine. llama3.2:3b

-and need misteral:
+And need misteral:
 run(cmd):

-ollama pull mistral
+Ollama pull mistral
 test: ollama run mistral